 NATIONAL RIDE THE WIND DAY

-Enjoy the last days of summer and the warm summer breezes on August 23rd as you celebrate the annual National Ride the Wind Day.
+Enjoy the last days of summer and the warm breezes on August 23rd as you celebrate the annual National Ride the Wind Day.

 When is National Paper Airplane Day?